Today was the first day of our new school year…2013-2014

 1. Sell Books

 Despite the ebook revolution, there is still a market for hard copy books – a pretty big market.
 Try typing “cash for books” or “sell used books” into your web browser and explore the sites that are dedicated to this market.
-EBay and Amazon are well-known and are certainly options, but you might find something that’s a little easier and doesn’t involve fees, especially if you have newer books (less than 3 years old) to sell.
+EBay and Amazon are well-known and are certainly options, but you might find something that’s a little easier and doesn’t involve fees, especially if you have newer books (less than 3 years old)

 If you have something to write about that you think others could benefit from, start up a blog.
 Research successful blogs and learn how to monetize it.
 You may end up with multiple blogs, all generating a little income to help out.
 You just have to be able to write quickly and write well, and have something to share that’s valuable information.